itscountvertigo/ascii-convert/README.md

 - Run the file
 - Paste/type in a file location
 - Give it new smaller dimensions (remember to keep the correct aspect ratio).
-Somewhere around 50x50 should be fine for a square image.
+Somewhere around 50x50 should be fine for less detailed images, images with detail may need more.
 - Tell it whether or not you want the colors to be flipped (with 'y' or 'n').
 If you don't know, just try both out!

 Now look in the newly created output folder, it should be in a text file named after the original file.